BackdoorTech/Beast-ORM/README.md

 <br/>

+#### A promise base api implementation for accessing for accessing indexedDB
 ## Create model

 A model is a representation of a database table.
 Feel free to place your models anywhere that can be exported